 Outlining is often compared to reading a roadmap to plan a trip.
 While some authors may prefer to just get out on the highway and drive without a predetermined destination, you still need to be able to find the road.
 A project without an outline is like off-roading – you never know when you will get stuck in the mud.
 Because an outline is a guide, do not be afraid to change your outline as you go along.

 Some of your readers may come to your book with little to no knowledge of a concept, and your writing should be able to explain it quickly, simply, and easily without distracting from the story.
+Essentialism is a wonderful book about how to simplify life and work without losing quality.
 If you do not feel you could explain even a simplified version of a concept to a child, you might need to do additional research.

 As words flow from your mind, remember that you are writing for the reader, not yourself.
 This means removing yourself as the author as much as possible from the story you are telling.
+This is what Building A Storybrand is all about.
 If a simple word will work better than a many-syllabled behemoth, choose the simple word.
 Anything else is showing off and is distracting.
+Tim Ferris actually talks about how he completely rewrote 4-Hour Workweek because it sounded too "Ivy League" and not down to earth enough.

 Part of writing for your reader is to focus on showing instead of telling.
 Good writers provide evidence and let the readers act as judges.
 Here are some examples that illustrate the important distinction between telling and showing.